sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 Any commands you want to run go here!
 ```

-This doesn't always make sense though, so you can quickly remove that behavior by putting an `@` in front
+This does not always make sense though, so you can quickly remove that behavior by putting an `@` in front
 of any of the commands, like I did for the `help` command above.
 You can also declare dependencies if
 you have re-usable parts of your workflow that many of your commands need.